-(2) Based on the closing price of the Common Shares on the TSX on December 30, 2022, being \$9.11 per share.
+(2) Based on the closing price of the Common Shares on the TSX on December 29, 2023, being \$13.07 per share.

-(3) Amounts represent the value of unvested DSUs and RSUs as at December 31, 2022 and assume that all DSUs and RSUs vest on termination.
+(3) Amounts represent the value of unvested DSUs and RSUs as at December 31, 2023 and assume that all DSUs and RSUs vest on termination.

-- (4) For Jean-Louis Servranckx, the amount includes 8 weeks' contributions to the supplementary pension plan in France (AGIRC).
-For David Smales, the amount includes 24 months' contributions to the DCPP and SERP.
+For Jean-Louis Servranckx, the amount includes 8 weeks' contributions to the supplementary pension plan in France (AGIRC).
 For Thomas Clochard and Eric MacDonald the amount includes 18 months' contributions to the DCPP, SERP and employee share purchase plan.
-For Steve Nackan the amount includes 24 weeks' contributions to the DCPP and SERP. - (5) For Jean-Louis Servranckx and David Smales the amount represents 24 months of vehicle costs.
+For Steve Nackan the amount includes 8 weeks' contributions to the DCPP and SERP.

+For Jean-Louis Servranckx the amount represents 24 months of vehicle costs.
 For Thomas Clochard and Eric MacDonald, the amount represents 18 months of vehicle costs.
-For Steve Nackan the amount represents 6 months of vehicle costs. - (6) Determined based on a severance period of 24 months being comprised of \$2,069,356 attributable to base salary and a bonus entitlement of \$3,370,745. - (7) Determined based on a severance period of 24 months being comprised of \$1,136,116 attributable to base salary and a bonus entitlement of \$1.408.732. - (8) Determined based on a severance period of 18 months being comprised of \$750,000 attributable to base salary and a bonus entitlement of \$511,990. - (9) Determined based on a severance period of 18 months being comprised of \$717,000 attributable to base salary and a bonus entitlement of \$600.217. - (10) Determined based on a severance period of 24 months being comprised of \$832,430 attributable to base salary and a bonus entitlement of \$892,389.
+For Steve Nackan the amount represents 6 months of vehicle costs.

+Determined based on a severance period of 24 months being comprised of \$2,121,090 attributable to base salary and a bonus entitlement

+(7) Mr. Smales resigned from his position effective January 26, 2024.

+Determined based on a severance period of 18 months being comprised of \$772,500 attributable to base salary and a bonus entitlement of

+Determined based on a severance period of 18 months being comprised of \$738,510 attributable to base salary and a bonus entitlement of \$648,556.

+Determined based on a severance period of 24 months being comprised of \$861,568 attributable to base salary and a bonus entitlement of \$865,775.